-This is the first in a series where we highlight some of the key issues addressed in Synchtank’s new Drowning in Data report.
+This is the second article in a series where we highlight some of the key issues addressed in Synchtank’s new Drowning in Data report.
 The report examines the challenges music publishers are facing with regards to rights, royalties and payments in the digital age.

 In a single announcement in February this year, Spotify effectively doubled the number of markets it is live in – leaping from 85 countries to 178 and calling it its “broadest market expansion to date”.
 It also said that it was adding 36 languages to its platform to reflect its increasingly international remit where it could now potentially reach over 1 billion people (equal to an eighth of the world’s population).

 Apple Music, meanwhile, is in over 167 markets and regions globally while YouTube says it is localised in over 100 countries and accessible in over 80 languages.
 Streaking ahead of the pack here, Deezer is available in over 185 countries while SoundCloud says it is in 190 markets.

 The benefits and challenges of an increasingly “borderless” world